dudarev/cghub/cghub/docs/source/howitworks.rst

 ----------

 AnalysisId:
-    - used by wsapi.Request if wsapi.Request.only_ids == True
+    - used by cghub.apps.core.utils.RequestIDs

 AnalysisDetail:
-    - used by wsapi.Request
+    - used by cghub.apps.core.utils.RequestDetail

 AnalysisFull:
-    - used by wsapi.Request if wsapi.Request.full == True
+    - used by cghub.apps.core.utils.RequestFull

 Displayed attributes